batiste/sprite.js/README.rst

     cycle.removeSprite(sprite); // remove the sprite from the cycle

+    cycle.next()         // apply the next tick to the sprite cycle.next(1, true)  // apply the next tick *and* call update() on the sprites cycle.next(2)        // apply the second game tick to the sprite (jump a frame)

+The next function doesn't necessarly involve an offset sprite change.
+It does only when all the ticks on current triplet have been consumed.

-    cycle.next()         // apply the next cycle to the sprite cycle.next(1, true)  // apply the next cycle *and* call update() on the sprites cycle.next(2)        // apply the second next cycle to the sprite cycle.goto(1)        // go to the second game tick in the triplet cycle.reset()        // reset the cycle to the original position cycle.repeat = false // if set to false, the animation will stop automaticaly after one run cycle.done           // can be used to check if the cycle has completed
+    cycle.goto(1)        // go to the second game tick in the triplet and apply the offsets cycle.reset()        // reset the cycle offsets to the original position cycle.repeat = false // if set to false, the cycle will stop automaticaly after one run cycle.done           // can be used to check if the cycle has completed
                          // stays false if cycle is set to repeat = true